Radbuglet/rfcs/text/0000-capabilities.md

 }
 ```

-This works but results in tedious refactors every time the user wants to add a parameter deep in the call graph since they have to adjust each ancestor function's signature.
-Additionally, these signatures can quickly become unwieldy as users pass more and more individual context elements since each element in the context requires a new parameter.
+This works but results in tedious refactors every time they want to add a parameter deep in the call graph since they have to adjust each ancestor function's signature.
+Additionally, these signatures can quickly become unwieldy as users pass more and more individual context elements since each element in the context requires a new parameter to be passed along.

 ```rust
 fn foo(